-Cell Phones are not allowed to be used between 8:25-3:20, other than lunchtime, without a staff member's permission.
-If a student misuses their cell phone without permission from a staff member, the following consequences may be enforced:
+Cell Phones are not allowed to be out in view or used during class periods.
+Cell phones may be used before school, during passing time, and lunch.
+If a student misuses their cell phone, the following consequences may be enforced: